ExxtraV/ARB/README.md

   Install the app on your phone for an app-like experience, complete with offline support via service worker caching.

 - **EPUB Navigation:**
-  - Smooth page navigation via arrow keys, touch controls, and mobile overlay buttons.
+  - Smooth page navigation via arrow keys and mobile overlay buttons.
   - Toggle between one-page (centered) mode and a two-page spread on desktop.

 - **Bookmarking & Progress Tracking:**